JamesAndrewKing/GaussNewtonShapes/README.md

-# Gauss-Newton Natural Gradient Descent for Geometry-Informed Learning
+# Gauss-Newton Natural Gradient Descent for Shape Learning

 > **Note**: This repository is currently under active development.